What is a Reverse Convertible Note (RCN)?

 The basic risk of a reverse convertible note is losing a portion of the principal investment once the note matures.
 Remember that the maximum amount an investor can receive is limited to the coupon interest rate.
 There are a few more risks to be aware of:

-RCNs are two-parted investments, comprised of a put option and a debt instrument.
-It makes the tax treatment of RCNs complex and means that an investor could be required to pay ordinary income tax and capital gains taxes on his returns.
+RCNs are two-part investments, comprised of a put option and a debt instrument.
+This makes the tax treatment of RCNs complex and means that an investor could be required to pay ordinary income tax and capital gains taxes on his returns.

 3. Call provisions